David Gray (British musician)

 David Peter Gray (born 13 June 1968) is a British singer-songwriter.
-Having released his debut album in 1993, he received worldwide attention with White Ladder five years later, particularly for the hit single "Babylon".
-White Ladder was the first of three chart-toppers in six years for Gray in the UK, where it became the fifth best-selling album of the 2000s.
+He released his debut album in 1993.
+Gray received worldwide attention upon the release of White Ladder and its hit single, "Babylon".
+White Ladder was the first of three chart-toppers in six years for Gray in the UK, and it became the fifth best-selling album of the 2000s there.
 In 2019, it was ranked as the UK's tenth best-selling album of the 21st century.
-Gray reached the US Top 20 with five successive albums, and has received four Brit Award nominations, including two nominations for Best British Male.
+Gray reached the US Top 20 with five successive albums.
+He has received four Brit Award nominations, including two nominations for Best British Male.

 Early life

 David Gray was born in 1968 in Sale, Cheshire.
 He was born with pyloric stenosis, which is a narrowing of the opening from the stomach to the first part of the small intestine.
 He was initially misdiagnosed, and nearly died from starvation.
 He lived in Altrincham before moving with his family at the age of nine to Solva, Pembrokeshire, Wales, where his parents took over a gift shop and started a clothing business.
 "I had an amazing time growing up there ...
 My imagination could run wild ...
 It was that which gave me the kind of insane self-belief I have, and had even then, that I could do something as unlikely as play music for a living."
 He went to Ysgol Dewi Sant high school in nearby St Davids and then on to Carmarthenshire College of Art and finally Liverpool School of Art.